hal/elemento/docs/router.md

 * `@Route`\
   Annotation to mark a `Page` implementation as a place.
 The annotation requires a route and can have an optional title, root selector, and reference to a named loader.
 If the annotated page has **exactly one** public, static method that returns `LoadData<?>` and accepts no parameters, this is used as a loader for the place.
 If a loader is specified using the `loader` attribute, there has to be a matching class or static method annotated with `@Loader`.
 * `@Loader`\
   Annotation to mark a class or public static method as a named loader.
 If used on a class, the class has to implement `LoadData<T>`.
-If used on a static method, the method must return and not accept any parameters.
+If used on a static method, the method must return `LoadData<?>` and not accept any parameters.

 You can also mix and match your own `Places` instance with the generated one (see below).